cairnstan/hero-tracker/README.md

 # Hero Tracker
-Creates entries for hero database using AngularJS
-From project for Prime Digital Academy
+Hero database application using AngularJS from project for Prime Digital Academy